 You should include the complete URL of the specific web page within a website that you have used as a source of information in order to enable to reader to find the information again.

 Author surname, Initials.
 Year (or N.d., if the date of publication is not given in the source).
 Title.
 Owner of site.
 Available at: URL [Accessed: day month year].

-Smith, J. 1999.
-Outsourcing logistics [online].
-Chicago: Logistics International.
-Available from: <http://www.logisticsinternational.org.us/html> [Accessed on: 28 November 1999].
+Smith, J. 2019.
+Outsourcing logistics.
+Logistics International.
+Available at: http://www.logisticsinternational.org.us/html [Accessed: 28 November 2019].